biojppm/cmany/doc/variants.rst

 Build variants
 ==============

-If you have read the help on setting up cmake cache variables, preprocessor defines or compiler flags, you know that a direct invokation like this::
+If you have read the :doc:`help on setting up </flags>` cmake cache variables, preprocessor defines or compiler flags, you know that a direct invokation like this::